riatelab/geoviz_R/README.md

 - Many different types of card are available.
 The types can be combined with each other and are highly customizable.

 # Install

 ``` r
 install.packages("devtools")
 devtools::install_github("neocarto/d3carto")
 ```

+## Syntax

+There are several steps involved in creating a map.
+First, create the map container using the create() function.
+This is where you define the projection, margins, background color, etc. - in short, all the general parameters of the map.
+The next step is to add layers one after the other.
+Various functions are available for this purpose.
+We'll see them later.
+The render() function then displays the result.
+The various functions can be chained together with a pipe (|>)

 # Usage